 I hope you enjoyed this month’s report.
 See you out on game drive soon!

-Mvula the male leopard - by Louis Liversage
+Lamula the male leopard by Devon Bekker

 Did you know?